obianalysts-umich/obstinit/README.md

 ### Data processing functions
 `sort_muti_selection_var()` takes in variable name and sort multiple selection values.
 For example sort {10,5,3,4} to {3,4,5,10}. use `?sort_muti_selection_var` to see examples to run

+`add_CI_values`: This function create upper and lower CI for observed rate.
+Two new variables will be added LC and UC variables. use `?add_CI_values` to see examples to run

 ## Example workflow